Best Practices

 Sarah, 15-person design agency

-"We ignored CRM and Leads for the first month.
+"We ignored CRM for the first month.
 Just focused on delivering projects well.
 Once that was solid, we added sales tracking.
 Trying to do everything at once was overwhelming."

 "Champion the Portal"